helenclx/leilukin-site/src/blog/posts/2024-12-16-leaving-my-first-developer-job.md

 I was so, so wrong.

 On 3 December 2024, I went to my company's headquarters to meet my manager and boss, after being summoned by my boss on the previous day to discuss my probation.
 Then, when my boss passed the job performance evaluation form and I read it, I started to have a bad feeling when I realised I was only given an average score in my job performance.
-Soon, my boss confirmed my suspicion that I did not pass my probation, and said the company did did not consider my performance satisfactory.
+Soon, my boss confirmed my suspicion that I did not pass my probation, and said the company did not consider my performance satisfactory.

 Then, my manager and boss gave me an offer: if I were to keep my job and continue my extended probation, I will need to change my job scope and responsibilities to focus more on digital marketing, especially social media copywriting since they lack the manpower for it.
 They further revealed that the company's website was only one part of their marketing efforts.
 Therefore, I was given a choice of accepting their offer in job scope changes or not, and given time to consider my choice.